-(f) Except as set forth in the Disclosure Letter, no Employee Plan owns any security of Union National or Bank.

-(g) No Employee Plan has incurred an "accumulated funding deficiency," as determined under Code Section 412 and ERISA Section 302.

-(h) Except as set forth in the Disclosure Letter, no Employee Plan has been terminated or incurred a partial termination (either voluntarily or involuntarily).

-(i) No claims against an Employee Plan, Union National or Bank, with respect to an Employee Plan, (other than normal benefit claims) have been asserted or threatened.

-(j) There is no contract, agreement, plan or arrangement covering any employee or former employee of Union National or Bank that, individually or collectively, could give rise to the payment of any amount that would not be deductible by reason of Section 280G or Section 162(a)(1) of the Code.

-$(k)\,$ No event has occurred that would cause the imposition of the tax described in Code Section 4980B.
-All requirements of ERISA Section 601 have been met.

-(1) The Disclosure Letter contains a list of each employment, severance or other similar contract, arrangement or policy and each plan or arrangement (written or oral) providing for insurance coverage (including any self-insured arrangements), workers' compensation, disability benefits, supplemental unemployment benefits, vacation benefits, retirement benefits or deferred compensation, profit sharing, bonuses, stock options, stock appreciation or other forms of incentive compensation or post-retirement insurance, compensation or benefits which (i) is not an Employee Plan, (ii) was entered into, maintained or contributed to, as the case may be, by Union National or Bank and (iii) covers any employee or former employee of Union National or Bank.
+- (f) Except as set forth in the Disclosure Letter, no Employee Plan owns any security of Randolph County or Bank. - (g) No Employee Plan has incurred an "accumulated funding deficiency," as determined under Code Section 412 and ERISA Section 302. - (h) No Employee Plan has been terminated or incurred a partial termination (either voluntarily or involuntarily). - (i) No claims against an Employee Plan, Randolph County or Bank, with respect to an Employee Plan, (other than normal benefit claims) have been asserted or threatened. - (j) There is no contract, agreement, plan or arrangement covering any employee or former employee of Randolph County or Bank that, individually or collectively, could give rise to the payment of any amount that would not be deductible by reason of Section 280G or Section 162(a)(1) of the Code. - (k) No event has occurred that would cause the imposition of the tax described in Code Section 4980B.
+All requirements of ERISA Section 601 have been met. - (1) The Disclosure Letter contains a list of each employment, severance or other similar contract, arrangement or policy and each plan or arrangement (written or oral) providing for insurance coverage (including any self-insured arrangements), workers' compensation, disability benefits, supplemental unemployment benefits, vacation benefits, retirement benefits or deferred compensation, profit sharing, bonuses, stock options, stock appreciation or other forms of incentive compensation or post-retirement insurance, compensation or benefits which (i) is not an Employee Plan, (ii) was entered into, maintained or contributed to, as the case may be, by Randolph County or Bank and (iii) covers any employee or former employee of Randolph County or Bank.
 Such contracts, plans and arrangements as are described above, copies or descriptions of all of which have been furnished previously to First Merchants, are hereinafter referred to collectively as the "Benefit Arrangements."
-Each of the Benefit Arrangements has been maintained in substantial compliance with its terms and with the requirements prescribed by any and all statutes, orders, rules and regulations which are applicable to such Benefit Arrangements.

-(m) Neither Union National nor Bank has any present or future liability in respect of post-retirement health and medical benefits for former employees of Union National or Bank.

-(n) Except as set forth in the Disclosure Letter, there has been no amendment to, written interpretation or announcement (whether or not written) by Union National or Bank relating to, or change in employee participation or coverage under, any Employee Plan or Benefit Arrangement which would increase materially the expense of maintaining such Employee Plans or Benefit Arrangements above the level of the expense incurred in respect thereof for the fiscal year ended December 31, 1994.
+Each of the Benefit Arrangements has been maintained in substantial compliance with its terms and with the requirements prescribed by any and all statutes, orders, rules and regulations which are applicable to such Benefit Arrangements. - (m) Except as set forth in the Disclosure Letter, neither Randolph County nor Bank has any present or future liability in respect of post-retirement health and medical benefits for former employees of Randolph County or Bank. - (n) Except as set forth in the Disclosure Letter, there has been no amendment to, written interpretation or announcement (whether or not written) by Randolph County or Bank relating to, or change in employee participation or coverage under, any Employee Plan or Benefit Arrangement which would increase materially the expense of maintaining such Employee Plans or Benefit Arrangements above the level of the expense incurred in respect thereof for the fiscal year ended December 31, 1994.